 Objective 3.1 To coordinate deployment volunteers and staff to ensure an organized deployment Description The Association needs to be able to gather all deployment volunteers and organize contractors for a rapid and organized deployment to the impacted area.
 Purpose To efficiently deploy to remote sites in order to provide the quickest and most effective service to policyholders.
 Participants Operations, Claims, HR, Deployment Volunteers Action Plans Operations Works with Communications, Claims, and HR to determine where to meet on the day of deployment.
-Sends communication on where to meet based on instructions from Communications Generates and distributes I.D. badges for deployment volunteers.
+Sends communication on where to meet based on instructions from Communications.
+Generates and distributes I.D. badges for deployment volunteers.
 Distributes shirts, hats, vest, office supplies, etc. Determines if contract labor is required for the set up and engages vendors to request resources.
 Communications & Legislative Affairs Announces activation (issued after a hurricane or tropical storm has made landfall and will include logistical details surrounding the deployment).
 Coordinates with Operations to send an alert of where teams will meet on the day of deployment.
 Prepares additional collateral and instructions for how to deal with media inquiries or legislative inquiries while in the field.
-Claims Coordinates and communicates with Operations regarding the level of deployment Communicates with the adjusting resources and other relevant vendors to inform them of the deployment location Coordinates with local, county, state, and federal officials as needed Works with the Texas State Disaster Coalition to understand other remote claims operations in the area Maintains a list of deployment volunteer's personal information for I.D. badges Communicates with labor firms to make sure manual labor contractors can get to the deployment site easily.
+Claims Coordinates and communicates with Operations regarding the level of deployment.
+Coordinates and communicates with Operations regarding the level of deployment.
+Coordinates with local, county, state, and federal officials as needed.
+Works with the Texas State Disaster Coalition to understand other remote claims operations in the area.
+HR Maintains a list of deployment volunteer's personal information for I.D. badges.
+Communicates with labor firms to make sure manual labor contractors can get to the deployment site easily.
 Decides whether to provide I.D. badges to deployment firms.
 Maintains contracts with vendors to supply contract labor.
-Deployment Volunteers Meet at TWIA's home offices at the time communicated to them Exhibits Additional Information
+Deployment Volunteers Meet at TWIA's home offices at the time communicated to them.
+Exhibits Additional Information